 - 1/4 cup flour (optional to increase clumps)

 - 1 cup dried fruit of choice (optional - add after baking)

 - Heat oven to 350 degrees.

-- Pour the sugar mixture over the dry ingredients, stirring until evenly coated.
+- Remove the sugar-oil mixture from heat and add the vanilla.
+It may bubble a bit, just stir it down.
+Pour the sugar mixture over the dry ingredients, stirring everything well until all the dry ingredients are evenly coated.

 - Remove from oven and add dried fruit, if using.
 Let cool about 20 minutes before stirring once or twice and then letting cool completely.

 This recipe has been updated - it was originally published in April of 2009.

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn't change your price.
 Click here to read my full disclaimer and advertising disclosure.